JosephDriedger/echoes-of-the-forgotten-keep/docs/GAME_DESIGN.md

 - **Idle** - Stationary, waiting for the player to enter vision range
 - **Patrol** - Walks between two waypoints (if configured)
 - **Chase** - Moves toward the player when within vision range
-- **Attack** - Attacks the player when within attack range, with cooldown between strikes
+- **Attack** - Attacks the player when within attack range, with cooldown between strikes.
+Enemies attack immediately upon first entering attack range without waiting for the cooldown timer.

 ## Dungeon Generation